Hello, I'm Brandon

 • My favorite bands include Deftones, Nine Inch Nails, Third Eye Blind, Death Cab, & A Perfect Circle.

-• Deadliest Weapon: Adobe Illustrator
+• Weapon of choice: Adobe Illustrator

 • I think Fiona Apple’s “When The Pawn…” is the finest produced record of all time.